socialspacedev/minicannon/src/pages/about.md

 ## Ko wai au?

 I'm pākeha (tangata Tiriti) based in Otepoti, New Zealand.
 I'm Head of Customer Experience at <a href="https://cloudcannon.com" target="_blank" rel="noopener">CloudCannon</a>.
 A Parent.
 A Cat owner.
 An elderly footballer.
-Intermittent noise maker and collector of records.
+Intermittent noise maker, collector of records and dietary challenged.
 Formally, a business owner, academic, radio host, Tāmaki Makaurau citizen and other forgotten things.

-## Ānaru?
+## Ānaru

 At my previous role we celebrated <a href="https://www.reomaori.co.nz/te-wiki-o-te-reo-maori-2022" target="_blank" rel="noopener">Te Wiki o te Reo Māori</a> every year.
 As part of this activity we took it a step further and referred to each other by the Māori translation of our names.
-I loved it so much and felt it a genuine honour to be called Ānaru everyday (Anndroo 😬) particularly by tangata whenua.
-As a result I sought permission to use Ānaru as a domain name to identify more strongly as pākeha/tangata Tiriti and support te reo in a practical way.
+I loved it so much and felt it a genuine honour to be called Ānaru everyday particularly by tangata whenua.
+As a result I sought permission to use Ānaru as a domain name to identify more strongly as pākeha/tangata Tiriti and support te reo in a public way.

 For more, hit my social media below 👇